 For a comprehensive list of New York’s great resources for cerebral palsy patients and their families, visit the Affiliates page of the Cerebral Palsy Associations of New York State website.

-If you should need help with a case of personal injury, including hospital negligence or malpractice resulting in cerebral palsy, call the attorneys at Oshman & Mirisola at 800.400.8182 or fill out the form on the right side of this page.
+If you should need help with a case of personal injury, including hospital negligence or malpractice resulting in cerebral palsy, call the attorneys at The Oshman Firm at 800.400.8182 or fill out the form on the right side of this page.

 Image Credit: Enable and Columbia University Medical Center